blogmanalick/blogmanalick.github.io/src/content/blog/en/commander-brackets-update-october-2025.md

 Other cards that are just ~unbearably annoying~ unpleasant to play, like our unbeloved [Grand Arbiter Augustin IV](https://scryfall.com/card/2x2/221/grand-arbiter-augustin-iv), or powerful both in the command zone and in the 99, like [Braids, Cabal Minion](https://scryfall.com/card/mh2/273/braids-cabal-minion) and [Tergrid, God of Fright](https://scryfall.com/card/khm/112/tergrid-god-of-fright-tergrids-lantern), remain on the list.

-A relatively simple change, but one that reinforces a very basic point of Commander: it's a collective game — talk before playing and align deck expectations.
+A relatively simple change, but one that reinforces a very basic point of Commander: it's a collective game — talk before playing and align expectations.

 ### Cost and reward